leaf-web/leaf.js/docs/api.md

 <a name="leaf.Model.changed"></a>

 #### Model.changed ⇒ <code>boolean</code>
-Determines if a value inside the Model changed from a set.
+Determines if a Model's value changed.

 **Kind**: static property of <code>[Model](#leaf.Model)</code>
 **Returns**: <code>boolean</code> - True if a value was changed.